tn-aixpa/rs-landslide-monitoring/README.md

 # RS-Landslide-Monitoring

-This project implements a pipeline for Landslides detection to detect and monitor ground deformation associated with landslides using Sentinel-1 Level-2A imagery.
+<p align="justify">This project implements a pipeline for Landslides detection to detect and monitor ground deformation associated with landslides using Sentinel-1 Level-2A imagery.
 Given an area of interest and starting and ending dates, the project pipeline downloads the Sentinel-1 SLC images for that period that include the area of interest and divides the images acquired in the ascending direction from those in the descending direction into two folders.
-The time gap between two images acquired in a given direction has to be six days to improve the coherence between the two images.
+The time gap between two images acquired in a given direction has to be six days to improve the coherence between the two images.</p>

-The project pipeline computes, for both ascending and descending directions, the interferometry between couples of images acquired every six days and derives the total displacement, coherence map, and local incident angle.
+<p align="justify">The project pipeline computes, for both ascending and descending directions, the interferometry between couples of images acquired every six days and derives the total displacement, coherence map, and local incident angle.
 It derives the horizontal and vertical displacement components from these products and merges them to obtain their cumulative sum and the displacement between each couple of images.
-The coherence maps are averaged, and the results are used to filter out the areas with the lowest coherence.
+The coherence maps are averaged, and the results are used to filter out the areas with the lowest coherence.</p>

 The project pipeline output GeoTiff Raster files containing: